plone-it/collective.italiandocumentation/source/introduction/conceptual-overview.rst

 HTML is a computer language that describes how a web page looks.
 It includes text, graphics, fonts, the color of the background, and just about everything else.
-There are many online resources that can teach you HTML details, but one of Ploneâ€™s advantages is that you donâ€™t need to know (much) about HTML.
-Thatâ€™s one reason for Plone and other similar web software; to let you focus on your content, e.g., butterfly text and graphics, instead of learning a new computer language.
+There are many online resources that can teach you HTML details, but one of Plone's advantages is that you don't need to know (much) about HTML.
+That's one reason for Plone and other similar web software; to let you focus on your content, e.g., butterfly text and graphics, instead of learning a new computer language.